-“The term interactive, as we interpret it, points to two features of communication: the ability to address an individual and the ability to gather and remember the response of that individual.
+“The term interactive, as we interpret it, points to two features of communication: the ability to address an individual and the ability to gather and remember that individual’s response.

-Those two features make possible a third: the ability to address the individual once more in a way that takes into account his or her unique response.”
+Those two features make possible a third: the ability to address the individual once more in a way that considers his or her unique response.”

-Thus, interactive contents are content that requires active engagement from your audience.
+Thus, interactive content requires active engagement from your audience.

-It is predominantly used by marketers to generate more conversions and get more traffic than other content.
+Marketers predominantly use it to generate more conversions and traffic than other content.

 Benefits of interactive content

-Here are some of the key benefits you will get when you use interactive content:
+Here are some of the key benefits you will get with interactive content creation:

 Deepens engagement with your brand

 As consumers want to experience new things, using interactive content will deepen customer engagement with your brand.